 and English Riviera, explore celtic Cornwall full of Arthurian legends,

 stunning coastlines and fabulous gardens.
-Visit Heligan and The Eden Project,
+Visit the Lost Gardens of Heligan and The Eden Project,

-drive through un-spoilt Exmoor and call into Regency Bath or vibrant Bristol
+drive through un-spoiled Exmoor and call into Regency Bath or Doc Martin's Port Isaac.

-Plymouth with its naval heritage, rugged Dartmoor, Lands End and the Lizard,
+Plymouth with its naval heritage, rugged Dartmoor, Lands End,

 St. Ives and its artistic community, the ruins of Tintagel, St Michaels